-The IFH program pays for medical services for a short period of time after you arrive in Canada.
+The Interim Federal Health Program (IFHP) pays for your medical services for a short period of time after you arrive in Canada.

 IFHP is for resettled refugees, protected persons, refugee claimants, and victims of human trafficking.
 People detained by the Canada Border Services Agency (CBSA)are also covered.

 The type of IFHP coverage you receive and the length of your coverage depend on your status in Canada.
 Immigration, Refugees and Citizenship Canada (IRCC) or the CBSA decide whether you are eligible for the IFHP.
 You can find the eligibility requirements on the IRCC website.
 Some people who are covered by IFHP also receive Ontario Health Insurance Plan (OHIP) coverage.

 - Services by clinical psychologists, occupational therapists, speech language therapists, physiotherapists and other health professionals.

 You can find a full list of covered services on the Medavie Blue Cross Website.

 When you visit a health care provider, you must bring your Interim Federal Health Program Certificate or your Refugee Protection Claimant Document with you.
 You will also need to show government-issued identification.